If you’re running in the dark, it’s important to stay safe and seen. Here are some suggestions:

-Running with a friend might be tricky during COVID-19, but staying six feet apart and being outdoors mitigates risk.
+Running with a friend might be tricky during COVID-19, but staying two metres apart and being outdoors mitigates risk.
 Using the buddy system while running in the dark is much safer than going alone.
 At the very least, bring Fido along if you’re lucky enough to have a pup that enjoys the run.

 Breath in the air?
 Frost on the ground?
 Doesn't matter — it's time to lace up and head out the door.
 The Blizzard Braver's superpower is knowing how to dress for the cold without overheating during the run.